-Due to the uncertainty associated with COVID-19, all CSA programs for Summer 2020 have been cancelled.
+Due to the uncertainty associated with COVID-19, all CSA programs for Summer 2020 and Summer 2021 have been cancelled.

 CSA is open to students who live within driving distance of Caltech and who by June 2020 will have finished grades 8, 9, 10, or 11.
 Unfortunately, we are unable to accept international students.
 This year, students who will have finished 11th grade by June 2020 may choose to either apply to CSA 1 (science focus) or CSA 2 (engineering focus).